 Remember Less is more – Gradual is better – Moderation is wise

-Here are some other factors you need to take into consideration:
+Here are some other factors you need to take into consideration if you want to use essential oils with animals:

 - Their hair (more hair increases their uptake of essential oils)